pontikis/bash-cloud-backup/README.md

 Features
 --------

-* bash-cloud-backup keeps rotating compressed tarballs or certain directories or files or databases.
+* bash-cloud-backup keeps rotating compressed tarballs of certain directories/files or databases (MySQL, Postgresql).
 * it uses ``tar`` (for archiving) and ``gzip`` (for compression) or ``7z`` (for compression and encryption - RECOMMENDED).
 * Backup files are stored in specified directories and (optionally) deleted with rotation (14 days default).
 * Amazon S3 sync: After local filesystem backup has been completed, the backup directory can be synchronized with Amazon S3, using ``s3cmd sync`` (optional but recommended).